awslabs/aws-fluent-plugin-kinesis/README.md

 ### partition_key_expr

 A Ruby expression to extract partition key from JSON object.
 We treat your expression as below.

     a_proc = eval(sprintf('proc {|record| %s }', YOUR_EXPRESSION))
     a_proc.call(record)

-You should write your Ruby expression which receives input data as a variable 'record', process it and return it.
+You should write your Ruby expression that receives input data as a variable 'record', process it and return it.
 The returned value will be used as a partition key.
 For use case example, see 'Configuration examples' part.

 ### explicit_hash_key

 A key to extract explicit hash key from JSON object.
 Explicit hash key is hash value used to explicitly determine the shard the data record is assigned to by overriding the partition key hash.

 ### explicit_hash_key_expr

 A Ruby expression to extract explicit hash key from JSON object.
 Your expression will be treat in the same way as we treat partition_key_expr.

 ### order_events

 Boolean.
 By enabling it, you can strictly order events in Amazon Kinesis, according to arrival of events.
 Without this, events will be coarsely ordered based on arrival time.
 For detail, see [Using the Amazon Kinesis Service API](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-using-api-java.html#kinesis-using-api-defn-sequence-number).

+Please note that if you set *detach_process* or *num_threads greater than 1*, this option will be ignored.

+### detach_process

+Integer.
+Optional.
+This defines the number of parallel processes to start.
+This can be used to increase throughput by allowing multiple processes to execute the plugin at once.
+This cannot be used together with order_events.
+Setting this option to > 0 will cause the plugin to run in a separate process.
+The default is 0.

+### num_threads

+Integer.
+The number of threads to flush the buffer.
+This plugin is based on Fluentd::BufferedOutput, so we buffer incoming records before emitting them to Amazon Kinesis.
+You can find the detail about buffering mechanism [here](http://docs.fluentd.org/articles/buffer-plugin-overview).
+Emitting records to Amazon Kinesis via network causes I/O Wait, so parallelizing emitting with threads will improve throughput.

+This option can be used to parallelize writes into the output(s) designated by the output plugin.
+The default is 1.
+Also you can use this option with *detach_process*.

 ### debug